f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Uploading a Tenant Image via CLI
 ================================

 Tenant software images are loaded directly into the F5OS platform layer.
-For the initial release of rSeries tenants only support TMOS v15.1.4.
-No other TMOS versions are supported other than hotfixes or rollups based on those versions of software.
+For the initial release of rSeries tenants only support TMOS v15.1.5.
+No other TMOS versions are supported other than hotfixes or rollups based on those versions of software and upgrades to later versions should happen within the tenant itself.
+The images inside F5OS are for intial deployment only.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
 Simply scp an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
 There are also other upload options avilable in the GUI (Upload from Browser) or API (HTTPS/SCP/SFTP).